TechnicalPursuit/TIBET/demo/react_sample/README.md

 doesn't have either core style or theme style files associated with it.
 This tells TIBET to not bother trying to fetch these files during development.

-- It has a type-level method, `getComponentScriptLocations` that returns an Array of paths to JavaScript files containing React code, 'sample_input.js', which located in the source directory that this file is in.
+- It has a type-level method, `getComponentDefinitionLocations` that returns an Array of paths to JavaScript files containing React code, 'sample_input.js', which is located in the source directory that this file is in.
+These file locations should contain definition code that defines the component.

 - It has an instance-level method, `getComponentClassName` that returns a String that tells TIBET the name of the React component constructor Function to use to